 The WMP seeks to improve coordination by tasking the LMWCC with the responsibility to collect, organize and distribute data generated by the member entities.
 In addition, it is a goal to organize all water quality data on a single Website available to the public.

 This may be accomplished directly by LMWCC, or assigned to another organization such as the Manistee Conservation District, which could potentially create a database with relevant information from the Little Manistee and other watersheds in the region.

-(Detail of stream monitoring plan…)